Patelhens5012/HENS-PATEL/README.md

 ✨ I'm open to collaboration and actively seeking opportunities to contribute to open-source projects in the DevOps and cloud computing space.
 Feel free to reach out to me if you have any interesting projects or ideas you'd like to discuss.

-📫 You can connect with me on LinkedIn [insert LinkedIn profile URL] to explore potential collaborations or simply have a chat about all things DevOps and cloud!
+📫 You can connect with me on LinkedIn to explore potential collaborations or simply have a chat about all things DevOps and cloud!

 Thank you for visiting my GitHub profile.
 Let's automate and transform the world together! 😄🚀